UE and VR Development Technical Notes

 }

-Then dividing the two results yields the relative position of the cursor within the current window.
+Then dividing the two will give you the relative position of the mouse in the current window.

-When using USceneCapture2D to capture the scene to a RenderTarget for display on the screen via Spectator Screen, you may find the colors are incorrect:
+When capturing images using USceneCapture2D to RenderTarget and displaying it on the Spectator Screen, the colors might appear incorrect:

-1. Set the SceneCapture2D’s CaptureSource to Final Color (LDR) in RGB
+1. Set the SceneCapture2D’s CaptureSouce to Final Color (LDR) in RGB.

-2. Set the RenderTarget resource’s gamma value to 2.2 to match the original image closely.
+2. Set the RenderTarget resource’s gamma value to 2.2 to make it look close to the original image.

-In reality, parameters of event nodes in Unreal Blueprints are class member variables (data members of the class), allowing their usage in other places directly.
+In reality, the parameters of Unreal Blueprint event nodes are members of the class, allowing them to be accessed directly in other places.

 Collision Detection Issues with UProjectileMovementComponent in UE